ismaelai/Snake-vanilla.js/readme.md

 Use your cursor keys to move snake: up, left, right, and down.
 You will need to click the play button to restart.
-Watch our your own tail and walls.
+Watch out your own tail and walls.
 Eat as much apples as possible to increase your tail and add up score.

 ## Documentation